melerek/milewskadesign.github.io/EMAILJS_SETUP_GUIDE.md

 1. Go to **https://www.emailjs.com/**
 2. Click **"Sign Up Free"**
-3. Sign up using your Google account (milewskadesign@gmail.com) or email
+3. Sign up using your Google account (kontakt@milewskadesign.pl) or email
 4. Verify your email if needed

 ---